A guide to getting turn-by-turn (TBT) navigation working on the Edge 1000

 Obviously this needs repeating for each profile you’ll be using turn-by-turn navigation with.

-Select Courses from the main menu, then press the three-line icon in the bottom right (note you will need at least one course loaded before this button is enabled) and ensure Turn Guidance is enabled.
+Select Courses from the main menu, then press the three-line icon in the bottom right (note you will need at least one course loaded before this button is enabled) and ensure both Turn Guidance and Off-Course Warnings are enabled.

 Plan your route